In Animal Crossing: New Horizons the fun never stops. It's a problem

 If you're the type of person who likes to commit to one single game for long periods of time, New Horizons is a dream.
 If you like to play multiple games at once or, God forbid, juggle gaming time with reading or binge watching, it's a waking nightmare.

-A colorful, cheerful waking nightmare, which substitutes a grotesque Freddy Kruger monster for an enterprising racoon named Tom Nook.
+A colorful, cheerful waking nightmare, which substitutes a grotesque Freddy Kruger monster for an enterprising raccoon named Tom Nook.
 But a nightmare nonetheless.

 Animal Crossing doesn't really have an end.
 At a certain point, you're given an island rating (1 star) and tasked with improving it to attract more villagers.
 So you can get a 5-star island, the highest rating on the scale, but does that mean you won Animal Crossing?
 I don't know.